Pool Maintenance FAQ’s

 - Close access to the pool.
 Swimming pools are a source of fun recreation and healthy activity, but they can be a safety issue if not secured properly.
 This includes the winter months when the pool is not being used.
 Children may be curious about a closed poo,l and pools are less likely to be supervised over the winter, so it is important to be sure that children do not have access.
 When public or commercial pools are closed, they should be secured against public access altogether.
 A partially drained pool could constitute a significant fall hazard.

 - Cover the pool.
-Covering the pool can help to limit the number of leaves, dirt and other debris that enter the pool over the course of the winter.
+Covering the pool can help to limit the amount of leaves, dirt and other debris that enter the pool over the course of the winter.
 Solid covers that fit securely will help minimize unwanted debris, rainwater or runoff from entering the pool.
 If a solid cover is used, some type of siphon should be employed to remove water and other debris that may accumulate on the cover throughout the winter.
 Keeping the water covered will make spring opening much easier as there will be less debris removal and less potential for issues such as algae and chlorine demand.
 Mesh safety covers will let rainwater through, but provide a convenient method to keep leaves and other debris from entering the pool.

 - Store chemicals properly.
 Pool products should be stored in a cool, dry, well-ventilated area separate from other products such as fertilizers, motor oil, grease, paint and other household and garden chemicals.
 Mixing these common items with certain pool products can lead to unwanted and potentially dangerous chemical reactions.
 Keep pool-care products tightly sealed in the original container to prevent contamination.
 Always store pool products where they are inaccessible to children and pets.
 It is best to discard test kit reagents and/or test strips at the end of the pool season.
 Testing materials have a shelf life, which declines rapidly once opened.
 Because accurate testing is so important to proper pool maintenance, it is best to start with new test reagents and/or test strips at the beginning of the next season.